redhat-developer/service-binding-operator/examples/bind_imported_app_to_offcluster_operator_managed_AWS_RDS_db/README.md

     kind: DeploymentConfig
 ```

-There are 3 interresting parts in the request:
+There are 3 interesting parts in the request:

 * `envVarPrefix` - specifies the prefix for all the environment variables injected to the bound application
 * `backingServiceSelector` - used to find the backing service - our operator-backed DB instance called `mydb`